caddyserver/website/src/docs/markdown/caddyfile/directives/header.md

 For multiple header manipulations, you can open a block and specify one manipulation per line in the same way.

 When using the `?` prefix to set a default header value, it is recommended to separate this into its own `header` directive.
-[Under the hood](/docs/modules/http.handlers.headers#response/require), using `?` configures a response matcher which applies to the directive's entire handler which only applies the header operations if the field is not yet set.
-For example, if in the same directive, you have these two manipulations: `-Hidden` and `?Foo default`, then the `Hidden` header is _only_ removed if `Foo` is empty, which is typically not the intended effect.
+[Under the hood](/docs/modules/http.handlers.headers#response/require), using `?` configures a response matcher which applies to the directive's entire handler, which only applies the header operations if the field is not yet set.
+For example, in the same directive, you have these two manipulations: `-Hidden` and `?Foo default`, then the `Hidden` header is _only_ removed if `Foo` is empty, which is typically not the intended effect.

 ## Examples